Iamshahsagar/SeleniumQa/README.md

 ## ➜ Read Data From WebPage Script
         In thsi Script, i Get data from webPage Sheet and Print on Console.

+      For More detail You find me on linkin : https://in.linkedin.com/in/sagar-shah-qa